Obama's last trip will be to a divided Europe

 Perhaps his most poignant meeting will be his one-on-one with German Chancellor Angela Merkel -- the foreign leader he has come to work so closely with.

-As Europe faces an uncertain future with President-elect Donald Trump, it is Merkel that stands in direct opposition to him.
+As Europe faces an uncertain future with President-elect Donald Trump, it is Merkel who stands in direct opposition to him.

 She is now the strongest leader in Europe to defend the integrity of the European Union and the liberal "European values" that Orban and others have railed against.